 What is the Buyers Broker Commission?
 How is that rate set?

 I often get asked about commissions and specifically the buyers agent commission.
-The buyer’s broker commission, or sometimes called buyers agent commission, is the amount of money a seller agrees to pay the brokers agent representing the buyer as an inducement for other broker agents to show and sell your home.
+In this screwy industry, the seller often pays a buyer agent to represent the opposing party in the transaction.
+The buyer’s broker commission, or most often called buyers agent commission, is the amount of money a seller agrees to pay an agent representing a buyer as an inducement for other agents to show and sell your property.
 Typically it is defined as a percentage of the selling price and it is advertised in the agents information section of the listing in MLS.
 It is paid at closing and any restrictions or additional incentives are listed in the private remarks section of the listing agreement.

-In my analysis of hundreds of listings in Northeast Texas it is almost uniformly 3%.
-Sometimes you see bank owned foreclosure listing set at 2.5% and in a buyers market incentives offered in addition to 3%.
+In my analysis of hundreds of listings in Northeast Texas the fee is almost uniformly 3%.
+Sometimes you see bank owned foreclosure listings set at 2.5% and in a buyers market incentives offered in addition to 3%.
+In the prior sellers market, agents fees were more often lower than 3% and that has reversed course.